Guide for Faculty & Staff

 Assisting Students: A Guide

 The college years are a time of great challenges and excitement.
 Students are offered the opportunity to grow academically, emotionally, physically and spiritually.
 Students will respond to this opportunity in varying ways.
-Many students will successfully cope with stressful experiences, though others can become too overwhelmed and incapacitated by the stress, thereby struggling to meet the demands of college life.
+Many students will successfully cope with stressful and challenging experiences, while others can become too overwhelmed, and struggle to meet the demands of college life.

 Poorly managed stress can have negative physical, emotional, psychiatric and behavioral consequences, which could interfere with a student’s academic performance and/or interpersonal development.
 In order to assist our students in maximizing their potential, early identification of At-Risk signs is crucial.
-When proper assistance is provided, crises can be opportunities for self growth.
-As faculty and staff you are on the front lines, this places you an excellent position to recognize and assist a struggling student.
+When proper assistance is provided, crises can be opportunities for self -growth.
+As faculty and staff you are on the front lines; you are in an excellent position to recognize and assist a struggling student.
 The following is a guide to assist you with your interactions with students.

 Problems Students May Experience